// About — Mohamed Saadi

 Wave I — Big Data

 EDF.
-Real-time 360° Customer View platform.
-Apache Spark, Hadoop, Elasticsearch.
-Enterprise-scale data engineering before it was standard practice at French utilities.
+Real-time 360° Customer View on Spark/HBase.
+Enterprise-scale data engineering before it was standard at French utilities.
+The constraint: legacy Oracle systems that couldn't be replaced, only surrounded.

 4. 2019–21